kingcars/mxr-stack-workshop/README.md

 export default Todo;
 ```

-`types.indentifier` indicates to `mobx-state-tree` that the corresponding field will contain a unique value for each instance of the model.
-As we will see later in the workshop, this allows `mobx-state-tree` to do some very powerful and useful things in order to make tedious work much easier.
+`types.indentifier` indicates to `Mobx State Tree` that the corresponding field will contain a unique value for each instance of the model.
+As we will see later in the workshop, this allows `Mobx State Tree` to do some very powerful and useful things in order to make tedious work much easier.
 However, right now, we do need to clarify that these fields will not always be pre-determined, due to the fact that we will be adding new "blank" `Todos` to the list.
 In order to do this, we'll use `types.optional` which will allow us to not only define the underlying type (ie `string`), but also define a default value.
 The default value can either be a standalone value or a function that returns a value.

 ```javascript
 function generateId() {